 Whether helping established chefs or rising stars make their mark on the culinary landscape, the common denominator in Lisa’s career has been giving people the tools they need to follow their passion.
 How does she do it?
 She follows her passion and maintains a personal mission to educate, inspire, encourage, guide, and promote the joys of cooking, writing, and healthful eating and living.

-More than three decades in the business alone is a statement that small ideas and big dreams can lead to even bigger accomplishments.
+Four decades in the business is a statement that small ideas and big dreams can lead to even bigger accomplishments.
 Small companies can spring up in a barn that once rested on a potato field and somehow impact a world of culinary talent.
 Take several ingredients, put them in a pot, and let bubble… the results are delicious indeed.

 In her not-so-spare time she loves antiquing, traveling, cooking and reads fiction voraciously.